JulianOzelRose/TR-SaveMaster/README.md

 ### Health
 Health information is also stored dynamically.
 It can be stored on anywhere from 1-4 unique offsets per level.
-To avoid writing to the incorrect health offset, it is neccessary to use the heuristic algorithm outlined in the [above section](https://github.com/JulianOzelRose/TR-SaveMaster?tab=readme-ov-file#using-heuristics-to-determine-the-health-offset).
+To avoid writing to the incorrect health offset, it is necessary to use the heuristic algorithm outlined in the [above section](https://github.com/JulianOzelRose/TR-SaveMaster?tab=readme-ov-file#using-heuristics-to-determine-the-health-offset).
 In the case of Tomb Raider III, the character movement data is stored 8 bytes away from the current health offset.